Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/entity-viewer/transcripts.md

 status: draft
 ---

-# What’s in the transcripts panel?
+# What’s in the Transcript panel?

 Information about all the transcripts of a gene of interest is displayed in the Transcript panel.